From commencing its business as an online marketplace for books to being the world’s largest online revenue company, Amazon has come a long way.

 |Amazon Web Services||Corporates and Businesses, Bloggers, Freelancers|

-As you can see from the table, how Amazon India targets its audience broadly with its eCommerce platforms as well as targeting the audience of specific groups and interests with its other group of companies.
+As you can see from the table, Amazon India targets its audience broadly with its eCommerce platforms as well as targeting the audience of specific groups and interests with its other groups of companies.

 Now that you have an idea of its offerings and audience demographics, let us understand the Digital marketing strategies and campaigns implemented by Amazon India to retain its existing customers and how they target new customers.

 As we all know, Amazon is an internet eCommerce company, this alone makes its business capable of utilizing all the tools of digital marketing to its full potential and it has been doing well on these aspects way better than its competitors.